purewack/jsong-audio/README.md

 - [react](https://jsong-examples.onrender.com/react/)
 - [vue](https://jsong-examples.onrender.com/vue/)

+You can also create and test your own jsons using an online / electron [jsong-player](https://github.com/purewack/jsong-player)
+There are also ready made songs for you to examine [here](https://github.com/purewack/jsong-examples/releases/sources)

 # What is it and how does it work?
 This format is designed specifically to provide dynamic instructions to dynamic music interpreter *(a [`JSONg`](API.md#control-methods) player)* on how to manage tracks, volumes, looping and user interactions.